It’s Been A Long Time Hasn’t It?

 Road to Cadejo – Part 3 – Tech Stack

-This entry is part of 3 in the series Road to Cadejo
+This entry is part [part not set] of 3 in the series Road to Cadejo

 Initially, I was planning on creating a pure React Application, and I don’t exactly remember how (one of my friends/co-workers might have made a comment about it most likely) I ended considering two tools: Gatsby JS and Next JS.